 - One of the world's most comprehensive regional mineral collections

-In 2001, the Museum's Art Institute opened with the purpose of inspiring conservation through art.
-In addition, the Museum's publishing division, the ASDM Press, has produced over 40 books and guides on the natural and cultural history of the region.
+The Desert Museum's Art Institute inspires conservation through art education and gallery exhibits.
+The Museum's publishing division, ASDM Press, has produced over 40 books and guides on the natural and cultural history of the Sonoran Desert region.